jturner314/raspbian_gpio_poweroffd/README.rst

 To enable the daemon to start at boot, run::

-  # update-rc.d gpio_poweroffd.sh defaults
+  # update-rc.d gpio_poweroffd defaults

 To disable starting at boot, run::

-  # update-rc.d gpio_poweroffd.sh remove
+  # update-rc.d gpio_poweroffd remove